codedread/bitjs/README.md

 ### bitjs.archive

 This package includes objects for unarchiving binary data in popular archive formats (zip, rar, tar) providing unzip, unrar and untar capabilities via JavaScript in the browser.
 A prototype version of a compressor that creates Zip files is also present.
-The decompression/compression actually happens inside a Web Worker.
+The decompression/compression actually happens inside a Web Worker, when the runtime supports it (browsers, deno).

 #### Decompressing